-It may be useful for increased pay, but often when the project finishes, I find that there were many time killer incidence in between by the so-called high paying clients that it made more sense for me to be rejecting them.
+It may be useful for better pay, but often when the project finishes, I find that there were many time killer incidence in between by the so-called high paying clients that made sense for me to reject them.
 I am often left with a feeling of why I did what I did.

 So it may work for you to raise rates, but it isn’t an effective way of saying a NO.

 Still, taking it positively, some clients don’t prefer to be working at a higher price point.
 It weeds out clients who are looking for cheaper work.

 So, I still follow the same process, but because I am most of the time I am working for existing clients, it is not something that I can use often.

 I get many requests from my friends to refer clients to them.
 I prefer it all the time.
 Some experience hasn’t been as good as they should be, and the feedback is a mixed bag for me.

 Let me share with you a unique experience I had in the past referring a client to a freelancer.